 (d) My friend asked me if I had my lunch.

-40.Horace Danby never got a change to work on a new plan after the Shotover Grange episode.
+40. Horace Danby never got a chance to work on a new plan after the Shotover Grange episode.
 Why?

 Because-

-(a) He was behind the bars
+(a) He was behind the bars.

 (b) He was exhausted of all plans.